abbi-gaurav/cloud-sample-node-chat/README.md

 - Chat with a user who has logged into the same chat room.
 - Only 2 people are allowed per room.
 If more people enter, they will be directed to a different room.

-It is based on [SAP Sample for Cloud Foundry](https://github.com/SAP-samples/cloud-sample-node-chat) and will be deployed on the Kyma runtime.
+It is based on [SAP Sample for Cloud Foundry](https://github.com/SAP-samples/cloud-sample-node-chat) and will be deployed on the Kyma runtime to demonstrate how such an application can be migrated.

 ## Prerequisites